top of page

 11.45-12.30 Wes Vander Lugt, Gordon-Conwell Theological Seminary, 'Creation Cares: A Creedal Theology of Entanglement and Co-Tending'

 Karl Barth’s treatment of the doctrine of election within the doctrine of God, if accepted, carries implications for the doctrine of creation.
 Both the being of God and the being of that which is created are determined for that which takes place in Jesus Christ.
 This must, in turn, carry implications for how the relationship of grace and nature is to be conceived.
-On the one hand, it identifies the person of Jesus Christ as the centre of creation in as much as he is that toward which it is determined.
-On the other hand, it suggests that the elevation of nature is not general but specific, with that specificity determined by the event of the history toward which God has determined himself and creation, namely the incarnate life, death and resurrection of the Son in the power of the Spirit.
-If the above is accepted, then the relation of grace and nature must not give way to either wholly intrinsic or extrinsic excesses.
 Grace remains a supernatural intervention upon the created order which would otherwise contain no capacity to be anything other than nature.
 Although, by merit of the divine decree, that action from beyond, belongs to nature by merit of its determination toward the history of Jesus Christ.
 Grace is wholly extrinsic to nature but nature is always orientated toward that intervention.
 By way of consequence, putative mechanisms for self-transcendence from within nature that are abstracted from the history of Jesus Christ are nothing other than nature doing what nature does and has no relation to grace as such.

 Friday 5 July